biojames/fileconversions/spectroscopy/README.md

 instrument and extracts the raw fluorescence detected recorded for each of the bins, along with temperature and time.

-New OdEvent files are created each day and are only retained for a few days.
+Note: New OdEvent files are created by the instrument each day and are only retained for a few days.

-For overnight assays the files from two sequential days need to be concatenated.
+For multi-day assays the files from two sequential days need to be concatenated.

 Usage: distillEppendorph-v4.pl <OdEvent_filename>